Dandelion-dev-team/dandelion/Reference/Node/docs/index.md

 Your IoT node is based on a microprocessor called a LilyGo T5 which is essentially a small computer.
 Unlike your laptop, it does not have an operating system like Windows, MacOS or Linux.
-Instead, it has only a single program call its *firmware* with a specific purpose which runs continuously.
+Instead, it has only a single program called *firmware* with a specific purpose which runs continuously.
 Its job is to take readings from the attached sensors and send the information back to the Dandelion app over the Internet.
 It does this by connecting to an available wifi access point.